Endometriosis is an incurable but manageable gynecological condition.

-Endometriosis is a painful medical condition in which endometrial implants, comprised of tissue normally found within the uterus, are present in other areas of the body.1-3
+It occurs when endometrial implants, comprised of tissue normally found within the uterus, are present in other areas of the body.

-Scar tissue and adhesions form when irritation of the surrounding tissues occur causing organ fusion and anatomical changes.1,3
+Scar tissue and adhesions form, and this can cause organ fusion and anatomical changes.

 Fast facts on endometriosis

 Here are some key points about endometriosis.
 More information is in the main article.

 - Endometriosis affects between 6 and 10 percent of women of reproductive age worldwide.